GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 highlights the corresponding entry in the treeview.

 .. image:: media_rgp/RGP_RendertargetsOverview_3.png
-..
-  The treeview shows a listing of all render targets and their properties found in the frame.

-This section lists all of the render targets found in the frame.
+This section lists all of the render targets and their properties found in the frame.
 Based on the active grouping mode it either shows a top-level listing of render targets or passes.
 The grouping can be configured in two ways:

 - **Group by target** The top level consists of all render targets found in the frame, plus per-frame stats.
 Child entries show *per-pass* stats for each render target.